I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 IS SHERWIN WILLIAMS PURE WHITE A WARM OR COOL WHITE?

-SW Pure white is cponsidered to be a warm white.
-In comparison to some other white paint colors such as SW Ceiling Bright White, yes it’s certainly a warmer white.
-However, when you compare it PW to SW Dover White, you can see how it is the cool white color of the two.
+SW Pure white is considered to be a warm white.
+Compared to other white paint colors such as SW Ceiling Bright White, yes, it’s certainly a warmer white.
+However, when you compare PW to SW Dover White, SW Creamy, or BM Swiss Coffee, you can see how it is the cool white color of the two.

 LIGHTING & SW PURE WHITE